wh4tsnext/like-view-bot-rooms/README.md

 ---

 ## English

+**⚠️ Warning: This is a tool provided for educational and experimental purposes.
+I am not responsible for any consequences arising from the use of this code.
+Use it at your own risk.**

 This project is a bot that automatically sends likes and views to the [Rooms.xyz](https://rooms.xyz) platform.
 The bot uses Python’s `aiohttp` library for asynchronous HTTP requests and provides a GUI built with PyQt6 for easy interaction.